How Weather Affects a Keyless Lock

-Enter keyless locks, which are becoming increasingly popular in the business world for both their security and convenience features.
-Among the lines of the latter, one of the most often overlooked advantages of keyless locks is that they’re not susceptible to a lot of the issues that standard locks are during cold snaps and heat waves.
-There are certain things to know, however, on the impact that weather has on these types of locks:
+Keyless locks are becoming increasingly popular in the business world for both their security features and convenience.
+One of the advantages of keyless locks is that they’re not impacted by many of the issues that standard locks are during cold snaps and heat waves.

-So what are some of the ways that weather can impact keyless locks?
-Here’s a look:
+Here are some of the ways that weather can affect keyless locks.

 Similar to cell phone batteries, electronic keyless locks have a shorter battery life when subjected to prolonged periods of cold temperatures.
 Cold snaps have the potential to drain battery life.
 This is one of the important considerations users need to weigh when choosing between a mechanical or electronic lock.

 Under normal conditions, though, users need to change out batteries on electric locks about once a year.